Wisconsin car accident laws

 While compensatory damages compensate victims for losses, punitive damages are intended to penalize the person who caused the accident.
 They only apply in extreme cases, and are meant to act as a deterrent against similar behavior by others.

-Wisconsin law caps the amount of potential punitive damages at $200,000 or double the compensatory damages, whichever amount is greater §895.043.
+Wisconsin law caps punitive damages at $200,000 or double the compensatory damages, whichever amount is greater §895.043.

 - Claims against a government entity do not allow punitive damages